robang74/roberto-a-foglietta/336-charlie-kirk-perche-era-cosi-odiato.md

 **Gulp!** Yeah, really.

 When a Jew recognises Jesus as the One, s/he converts to Christianity and being Jews is just a matter of family origins.
-When a Christian recites the Bible, is disavowing Jesus.
+Instead, when a Christian recites the Bible, is disavowing Jesus.

 **Gulp!** Yeah really, again.

 Finally, whatever of the above three options someone chooses, the God behind is the same.
-What it changes is about how God reveals thyself and decides to rule over humans.
+What it changes is about how God reveals Thyself and decides to rule over humans.

+#### Confusion is the enemy, not others

 Under this perspective, all three are fine.
 Within one of these three choices, anyone can ask for support, protection and being saved after death to God and can reasonably trust that God will listen as long as their faith is strong.
 Instead, those mixup things cannot receive any benefits from their confusion.